rki-mf1/covsonar/README.md

 IMS-00113	2021-02-04		B.1.1.7
 ```

-The required argument for `import` command are listed as follows;
+The required argument for the `import` command are listed as follows;

 1. `--fasta` a fasta file containing genome sequences to be imported.
-A compressed file of fasta is also valid as an input (e.g., `--fasta sample.fasta.gz` or `sample.fasta.xz`)
+A compressed file of fasta is also valid as an input (e.g., `--fasta sample.fasta.gz` or `sample.fasta.xz`).

-2. `--tsv` a tab-delimited file containing sample properties to be imported
+2. `--tsv` a tab-delimited file containing sample properties to be imported.

-3. `--cache` a directory for chaching data
+3. `--cache` a directory for caching data.

-4. `--cols` define column names for sample properties
+4. `--cols` define column names for sample properties.

-so,
+So, example
 ```sh
 sonar import --db test.db --fasta valid.fasta --tsv day.tsv --threads 10 --cache tmp_cache  --cols sample=IMS_ID
 ```
-as you can see we defined `--cols sample=IMS_ID`, in which `IMS_ID` is the column ID that linked the sample name between the fasta file and meta-info file, and `sample` is the reserved word used to link data between tables in the database.
+As you can see, we defined `--cols sample=IMS_ID`, in which `IMS_ID` is the column ID that linked the sample name between the fasta file and meta-info file, and `sample` is the reserved word used to link data between tables in the database.

-> TIP 🕯️: you might don't need to create an `ID` property because we use the `sample` keyword as the ID to link data in our database schema and also used in the query command which you will see in the next section.
+> TIP 🕯️: user might don't need to create an `ID` property because we use the `sample` keyword as the ID to link data in our database schema and also used in the query command, which you will see in the next section.

 > TIP 🕯️: use `--threads` to increase the performance.

-To update meta information when we just add new property, example:
+To update meta information when we add a new property, we can use the same `import` command, but this time, in the `--tsv` tag, we provide a new meta or old file, for example:
 ```sh
 sonar import --db test.db --tsv meta.passed.tsv --threads 200 --cache tmp_cache --cols sample=IMS_ID

 ```
-> NOTE 🤨: please make sure the `--cols sample=IMS_ID`  is correctly referenced, if you have a different column name please change it according to the met-info file (for example, `--cols sample=IMS_NEW_ID`)
+> NOTE 🤨: please make sure the `--cols sample=IMS_ID` is correctly referenced.
+If you have a different column name, please change it according to the meta-info file (for example, `--cols sample=IMS_NEW_ID`)

 ### 2.4 Query genome sequences based on profiles (match)